-The core values of relationship development and social connectivity coupled with time efficiency, effectiveness and fun for our members to close deals has not changed.
+The core values of relationship development and social connectivity coupled with time efficiency, effectiveness, and fun for our members to close deals have not changed.
 The business operationally as well as how we orchestrate our events has evolved significantly.
-We continually morph to improve based upon member feedback, the environment and what we believe as thought leaders in the arena are the best ways to be more successful for our members and ourselves alike.
+We continually morph to improve based upon member feedback, the environment, and what we believe as thought leaders in the arena are the best ways to be more successful for our members and ourselves alike.

 What are your biggest challenges in marketing Swap the Biz?

 The biggest challenge in marketing Swap The Biz is for people to understand that we are truly different than the other tired networking organizations that they have experienced.
 There tends to be a mindset that they are all the same.
 Once someone experiences our events and meets our members they always recognize the value which is what we attribute to such a high sign-up rate compared to the number of guests that attend.
 We often say, and it is the truth, we are not looking for guests, we are looking for members.

 What types of marketing are most effective for your business?

 Meeting people directly, explaining our value proposition, and the guests that our members bring are the most effective marketing for our business.

 What is the #1 lesson you learned since starting Swap the Biz?

 There are multiple lessons I have learned since starting Swap The Biz.
 However, one that stands out is that you cannot trust feedback if does not match what is happening.
 You must dig deeper.

 If you won $50,000, how would you invest it in your business?